YosefLab/Harreman/docs/user_guide/level_3.md

 where _l_ is a subunit for gene _a_ that belongs to the set of subunits $S_L$, and _r_ is a subunit for gene _b_ that belongs to the set of subunits $S_R$. $|S_l|$ and $|S_r|$ denote the number of subunits for genes _a_ and _b_, respectively.
 The geometric mean is a more stringent approach, as genes with at least one subunit with zero expression will lead to an inactive gene.

-For significance testing using the parametric approach, the equations defined in the previous two subsections are used, depending on whether the gene pairs are made up of the same or different genes.
+For significance testing using the parametric approach, the equations defined in Levels [1](level_1.md) and [2](level_2.md) are used, depending on whether the gene pairs are made up of the same or different genes.
 For the former case, the equation below is used to compute the Z-scores for the theoretical test:

 $$ \hat{Z}_a = \frac{\hat{H}_{a} - E[\hat{H}_{a}]}{var(\hat{H}_{a})^\frac{1}{2}} = \frac{\sum_{i}^{}\sum_{j}^{} w_{ij}\hat{X}_{ai}\hat{X}_{aj}}{\left(\sum_{i}^{}\sum_{j}^{} w_{ij}^2\right)^\frac{1}{2}} $$